jcontini/agentos-integrations/CONTRIBUTING.md

   help_url: https://...      # Where users get their key
 ```

 **AgentOS automatically injects the token** into `rest:` and `graphql:` blocks.
-You never need to handle credentials in your plugin code.
+You never need to handle credentials in your app code.

 ### Connection String (Databases)